espressif/esp-idf-kconfig/docs/DOCUMENTATION.md

 esp-idf-kconfig is the kconfig support used by the ESP-IDF CMake-based build system.

-It depends on the [kconfiglib](https://github.com/ulfalizer/Kconfiglib) package.
+This package is based on the [kconfiglib](https://github.com/ulfalizer/Kconfiglib) package.
+Original kconfiglib code is further updated and extended, e.g. new bugfixes and features are implemented.
+Upstream kconfiglib was forked from the [newest commit available](https://github.com/ulfalizer/Kconfiglib/commit/061e71f7d78cb057762d88de088055361863deff) at the time of forking.

 ## Kconfig checker